Caramelized Leek, Pecorino and Sausage Risotto is a warm and comforting recipe to make for the colder season. Omit the sausage for a vegetarian dish.

 I promise not to sell or share your info, ever.

 Disclosure: I received a Lagostina risotto pot to review, at no charge, and agreed to create a winter risotto recipe.
 As always, all opinions are my own.
-I am disclosing this in accordance with FCC guidelines.
+I am disclosing this in accordance with FTC guidelines.

 Christina’s Cucina is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, with no added cost to you.